New German leader plans to discuss Ukraine and trade with Trump in Oval Office visit

 WASHINGTON — (AP) — Germany's new leader is meeting President Donald Trump in Washington on Thursday as he works to keep the U.S. on board with Western support for Ukraine, help defuse trade tensions that pose a risk to Europe's biggest economy and further bolster his country's long-criticized military spending.

 Trump and Chancellor Friedrich Merz have spoken several times by phone, either bilaterally or with other European leaders, since Merz took office on May 6.
-German officials say the two leaders have started to build a "decent" relationship, with Merz wanting to avoid the antagonism that defined Trump's relationship with one of his predecessors, Angela Merkel, in Trump's first term.
+German officials say the two leaders have started to build a "decent" relationship, with Merz wanting to avoid the antagonism that defined Trump's relationship with one of his predecessors, Angela Merkel, in the Republican president's first term.

 The 69-year-old Merz is a conservative former rival of Merkel's who took over her party after she retired from politics.
 Merz also comes to office with an extensive business background — something that could align him with Trump.